 Solid-State Transfer Switches

 By replacing electromechanical relays with transistors, solid-state transfer switches can disconnect from the utility grid and connect to the generator with a delay of just a few milliseconds, virtually eliminating power losses or inductive surges.
-This switch is ideal for facilitates that have equipment like dimmers or motor speed controls that require clean, constant power for reliable operation.
+This switch is ideal for facilities with equipment like dimmers or motor speed controls requiring clean, constant power for reliable operation.

 Which Switch is Best for Your Needs?